Before You Hire a PR Agency or Consultant: Questions Nonprofits Should Ask

 Questions to Ask: Working Together

-Who will manage our account from the agency?
+- Who will manage our account from the agency?
 Who specifically will be our point of contact on a day-to-day basis (a senior practitioner, a junior executive, an assistant, the owner, the consultant)?
+How will we get in touch with them?

 - What process will we use to agree on a strategic plan with implementation steps for this project/campaign?

-- Who will write copy for press releases, reports, brochures, etc.?
+- Who will write copy for press releases, reports, brochures, social media, etc.?

-- How will the sign-off process for materials produced by the agency work?
+- How will the sign-off process for materials produced by the agency or consultant work?
+How many revisions are possible, and if we request significant revisions, how will that impact timelines?

 - Your organization’s strategic plan.